164933716/Mission/locationsummary.md

 ## Account and Key application

-There are three steps to register as a Gaode developer:
+There are three steps to register as a Amap developer:

-The first step is to register a Gaode developer;
+The first step is to register a Amap developer;

 The second step is to go to the console to create an application;